PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/prisma_code_security_gitlab_pre-receive_hook.md

 ```
 mkdir custom_hooks
 touch ./custom_hooks/pre-receive
+chmod +x ./custom_hooks/pre-receive
 ```
 5. Copy the code from the [Prisma Cloud pre-receive sample](https://docs.prismacloud.io/en/enterprise-edition/content-collections/application-security/get-started/add-pre-receive-hooks#pre-receive-hook-script)
-6. Edit the script and provide your API Keys and Prisma Cloud url.
+6. Edit the script and provide your API Keys and Prisma Cloud URL.
 Update the lines in the sample code with the lines below
 ```
 REPO_ID=$GL_PROJECT_PATH